ebmdatalab/bennettbot/DEVELOPERS.md

 and install it into your test workspace.

 ### Set up environment
-* Copy environment: `cp environment-sample environment`
+* Copy environment: `cp dotenv-sample .env`

-Edit `environment` with the slack app tokens etc for the test slack app.
+Edit `.env` with the slack app tokens etc for the test slack app.

 ### Run checks